damlobster/ada2018/README.md

 #  Files in this repo

-The [Milestone3.pynb](src/Milestone3.ipynb) explains in detail the pipeline adopted in this project.
+The [Milestone3.pynb](src/Milestone3.ipynb) explains in detail the pipeline adopted and the results obtained in this project.
 We strongly invite the reader to look at this notebook which aggregates all the information he/she will need.
-The [Milestone2.pynb](src/Milestone2.ipynb) contains the explanations for the Milestone 2 (in case the reader wants to retrace our progress).
+The [Milestone2.pynb](src/archive/Milestone2.ipynb) contains the explanations for the Milestone 2 (in case the reader wants to retrace our progress).

 In case, we provide here an architecture of the repo: